Package 'chromatographR'

 Value

-The input list of peak tables is returned with extra columns containing the corrected retention time.
+The input list of peak tables is returned with extra columns containing the corrected retention times.

 Note